 --- dong --- !

-I am an engineer, a multilanguage learner, and an MPhil in Humanities graduate specialized in the philosophy of poetry.
+I am an engineer, a multilanguage learner, a runner, and an MPhil in Humanities graduate specialized in the philosophy of poetry.
 For me, poetry is an unfolding creative process, a way to play endlessly, not a finished state.
 For that reason, I revise and re-edit my work publicly until a poetic form (other than an exploratory) comes to being.
 My poetry is a thoughtful play that explores acoustic and visual patterns as well as poetic forms.
 I attempt to blend science and philosophy with poetry.
 I publish new poems every other day, follow for updates!